Héctor Abad Faciolince

-Héctor Abad Faciolince (born 1958) is a Colombian novelist, essayist, journalist, and editor.
+Héctor Abad Faciolince (born 1958) is a Colombian novelist, essayist, journalist, and editor who also holds Spanish citizenship.
 Abad is considered one of the most talented post-Latin American Boom writers in Latin American literature.
-Abad is best known for his bestselling novel Angosta, and more recently, El Olvido que Seremos (t.
+Abad is best known for his bestselling novel Angosta and, more recently, El Olvido que Seremos (t.
 Oblivion: A Memoir).

 Background

-Héctor Joaquín Abad Faciolince was born and raised in Medellín (Colombia), the only boy -among five sisters- of Cecilia Faciolince and Héctor Abad Gómez.
+Héctor Joaquín Abad Faciolince was born and raised in Medellín (Colombia), with five sisters, the son of Cecilia Faciolince and Héctor Abad Gómez.
 Abad's father was a prominent medical doctor, university professor, and human rights leader whose holistic vision of healthcare led him to found the Colombian National School of Public Health.

 After graduating from an Opus Dei-run private Catholic school, Abad moved to Mexico City in 1978 where his father was appointed as Cultural Counselor of the Colombian Embassy in Mexico.
 While in Mexico, he attended literature, creative writing and poetry workshops at La Casa del Lago, the first off campus cultural center of the National Autonomous University of Mexico.

 In 1979, Abad moved back to Medellín and pursued studies in Philosophy and Literature at the Universidad Pontificia Bolivariana.
 Later in 1982, he was expelled from the University for writing an irreverent article against the Pope.
 He then moved to Italy and completed studies on Modern Languages and Literature at the University of Turin in 1986.
 Abad graduated with the highest academic honors of summa cum laude, and his thesis on Guillermo Cabrera Infante's 1967 novel Tres tristes tigres was also awarded "Dignitá di Stampa" (a special distinction that literally means "worthy of publication").

 Abad returned to his home town in Colombia in 1987, but later that year his father was murdered by the paramilitaries in a crime that brought about shock in Colombia.
 Abad himself was threatened with death and had to fly back immediately to Europe; first to Spain and finally to Italy, where he established his residence for the next five years.

 While in Italy, Abad worked as a lecturer of Spanish at the University of Verona until 1992.
 At this time, he also earned a living translating literary works from Italian to Spanish.
-His translations of Giuseppe Tomasi di Lampedusa’s The Siren and Selected Writings, Gesualdo Bufalino’s Qui Pro Quo and Umberto Eco’s Annotations to The Name of the Rose have been well received critically.
-He has also translated numerous works by Italo Calvino, Leonardo Sciascia, Primo Levi, and Natalia Ginzburg.
+His translations of Giuseppe Tomasi di Lampedusa's The Siren and Selected Writings, Gesualdo Bufalino's Qui Pro Quo and Umberto Eco's Annotations to The Name of the Rose have been well received critically.

 Upon returning to Colombia, Abad was appointed director of the University of Antioquia Journal (1993–1997).
 Abad has been columnist for prestigious newspapers and magazines in Colombia, such as Revista Cromos, La Hoja, El Malpensante, Revista Semana, and Revista Cambio, the last co-founded by the Nobel Prize–winning Colombian author Gabriel García Márquez.
-He has also worked as a journalist for the newspapers El Mundo, El Colombiano, and El Espectador.
+He worked as a journalist for the newspapers El Mundo, El Colombiano, and El Espectador.
 He is a regular contributor to other Latin American and Spanish papers and magazines.